paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

   sample
 - `Dataset_S2.xlsx`: XLSX file containing the results of the evaluation of the *de novo* assembly performance
+- `Dataset_S4.xlsx`: XLSX file containing the results of the alignment of the short-read sequencing data against the assembled contigs of EMN001 for all dental calculus samples, the Neanderthal dental calculus samples previously published by Weyrich *et al.* (2017), and control samples (sediment samples and human remains from El Miron plus extraction and library controls)

 ### Supplementary Figures: